filiplajszczak/filip.lajszczak.dev/posts/test-driven-development-with-python-revisited.md

 At all the stages it is clear that the book is about tests and testing and that is the subject covered thoroughly.
 All the topics touched in the book are there on purpose and all are covered to the extent required by the context.
-Nevertheless, the author is deploying traffic lights and road signs to tangled streets of the city-maze of modern web development.
+Nevertheless, the author is deploying traffic lights and road signs to the tangled streets of the city-maze of modern web development.

 The other nice thing about the book is that it is not an enclosed garden, but at